tspauld98/java-test-client-template/README.md

 #### Steps for Installing and Running a Pre-Built Test Client

-1. Download the latest version of the released test client from the [releases page](https://github.com/tspauld98/java-test-client-template/releases)
+1. Download the latest version of the test client JAR, `test-client-<version>-shaded.jar`, from the [packages page](https://github.com/tspauld98/java-test-client-template/packages) by clicking on the `info.rx00405.test-client` package and downloading the shaded JAR file from the `Assets` list of links on the right side of the page.
-2. Create a personal access token (classic) in Github by following the instructions [here](https://docs.github.com/en/authentication/keeping-your-account-and-data-secure/managing-your-personal-access-tokens#creating-a-personal-access-token-classic)
+2. Create a personal access token (classic) in Github by following the instructions [here](https://docs.github.com/en/authentication/keeping-your-account-and-data-secure/managing-your-personal-access-tokens#creating-a-personal-access-token-classic).
+The tests in this template do not require write privileges to Github, so you can create a token with read-only privileges.

   > **NOTE:** The tests call the Github GraphQL API, which requires an access token to authenticate the user.
 For some reason, API access requires the *classic* version of a personal access token.
 Make sure you are careful about storing and using your access token.
 Do **NOT** save it in configuration files or hard-code it in your code.
 That is a security issue (compromised secrets).
 Instead, use environment variables or a secret manager to store and retrieve the access token and pass it into the test client as a command-line argument.